War Is Hell (comics): John Kowalski

-During the series, Kowalski inhabited different bodies of those about to die, not necessarily of the same side or sex, during World War II, including both the European and Pacific theatres, and needed to change things for the better before he was killed.
-Death would summon him from the nether regions each story, and Kowalski wondered how many times he would have to do so as penance.
-The series was created by writers Tony Isabella, Roy Thomas, and Chris Claremont with an uncredited assist from Steve Gerber on issue #9 (acknowledged in the letter column of issue #12), and artists Dick Ayers and Frank Springer.
+During the series, Kowalski inhabits bodies of those about to die, not necessarily of the same side or sex, during World War II, including both the European and Pacific theatres, and needs to change things for the better before he is killed.
+Death summons him from the nether regions each story, and Kowalski wonders how many times he will have to do so.
+The series was created by writer Tony Isabella, but after successfully pitching the series and submitting his plot for the first issue, his new position as editor ate up a lot of his writing time.
+Isabella recalled that "Roy [Thomas, Marvel editor] wanted to give Dick Ayers a series to replace "It!
+The Living Colossus" and asked me to come up with a new series for War Is Hell.
+Dick and I had worked together on a number of things and enjoyed working with each other."

+Chris Claremont, a former political theorist and historian, took over as the series's writer for the remainder of its run.
+According to Claremont, "The parameters were that we were going sequentially through the war.
+The rest was up to me."

+"My Love Must Die", a story published in War Is Hell #12 in which Kowalski is brought together with his lost love and son, is generally considered the high point of the series.
+Penciller Don Perlin kept the original art for page 16 from the story in his home as one of his favorites.

-The series was canceled with issue #15, and Claremont's intentions for Kowalski were revealed when he wrote volume 2 of Man-Thing and incorporated the character into its final two issues (#s 10 & 11).
+The series was canceled with issue #15, which Claremont said was no surprise: "Nobody thought it would last more than six issues."
+Claremont's intentions for Kowalski were revealed when he wrote volume 2 of Man-Thing and incorporated the character into its final two issues (#s 10 & 11).
 By this point (the early 1980s), Kowalski had become an aspect of Death.
-He made Barbie Bannister (a recently orphaned by murder rich girl introduced by Claremont in Man-Thing vol. 2 #5) another aspect of Death as they battled Sheriff John Daltry, who was possessed by the sword of Captain Fate.
-He caused the deaths of Doctor Strange, Man-Thing, Jennifer Kale, and Chris Claremont himself, although these deaths were undone by the end of the story, in order to battle Thog the Nether-Spawn, who was using Fate and Daltry as his pawns in another gambit to take over Earth-616.
+He makes Barbie Bannister (a recently orphaned by murder rich girl introduced by Claremont in Man-Thing vol. 2 #5) another aspect of Death as they battle Sheriff John Daltry, who is possessed by the sword of Captain Fate.
+He causes the deaths of Doctor Strange, Man-Thing, Jennifer Kale, and Chris Claremont himself, although these deaths are undone by the end of the story, in order to battle Thog the Nether-Spawn, who is using Fate and Daltry as his pawns in another gambit to take over Earth-616.
+Other stories which Claremont had plans for before the series was cancelled included a story based in Vietnam as the U. S. troops were attempting to push back the Japanese invaders, and a story set in the Nazi concentration camps with a young Magneto playing a role.

 Kowalski later appeared with Scarlet Witch in a story by Dennis Mallonee (writer) and John Ridgway (artist) in Solo Avengers #5.